amirsina-mashayekh/Eight-Puzzle/README.md

 # Eight Puzzle
-A simple program to save 8-puzzle.
+A simple program to solve 8-puzzle.
 Based on .Net 6.0.

 Suppoeted algorithms: